LaneOuyang/heat-tutorial/103.Hello-CloudDB/README.md

 If everything goes as planned it will have a status of "CREATE_IN_PROGRESS" for a bit, followed by "CREATE_COMPLETE".
 Just re-run this command until you see CREATE_COMPLETE.

 __Congratulations!__ You have successfully spun up a Cloud Database Stack.
-Of course we didn't create any actual databases or users, so it's not terribly useful.
 Now that we've proved we can spin one up, there's only one thing left to do...
 </br>
 </br>
 ### 5. Delete It!